 Stock appreciation rights may be granted pursuant to a stock appreciation right agreement.
 Each stock appreciation right is denominated in common stock share equivalents.
 The strike price of each stock appreciation right will be determined by our Board, but shall in no event be less than 100% of the fair market value of the stock subject to the stock appreciation right at the time of grant.
-Our Board may also impose restrictions or conditions upon the vesting of stock appreciation rights that it deems appropriate.
+Our Board may also impose restrictions or conditions upon the vesting of stock appreciation rights that it deems appropriate (subject to the limitations described in "Minimum Vesting Requirements" above).
 Stock appreciation rights may be paid in our common stock, in cash, in any combination of the two, or any other form of legal consideration approved by our Board and contained in the stock appreciation right agreement.
 Stock appreciation rights shall be subject to the same conditions upon termination and restrictions on transfer as stock options under the Amended 2010 Plan.

-Performance Awards
+Performance Stock Awards

-The Amended 2010 Plan provides for the grant of two types of performance awards: performance stock awards and performance cash awards.
-Performance awards may be granted, may vest or may be exercised based upon the attainment during a certain period of time of certain performance goals.
-The length of any performance period, the performance goals to be achieved during the performance period, and the measure of whether and to what degree such performance goals have been attained shall be determined by a committee of the Board composed solely of "outside directors" under Section 162(m) of the Code.
-The maximum amount to be granted to any individual in a calendar year attributable to such performance awards may not exceed two million shares of our common stock in the case of performance stock awards, or two million dollars in the case of performance cash awards.
+The Amended 2010 Plan provides for the grant of performance stock awards.
+Performance awards may be granted, may vest or may be exercised based upon the attainment during a certain period of time of certain performance goals (subject to the limitations described in "Minimum Vesting Requirements" above).
+The length of any performance period, the performance goals to be achieved during the performance period, and the measure of whether and to what degree such performance goals have been attained shall be determined by the Board.